reaqzfv/AutoOS/README.md

 $DISKNUMBER = (Get-Partition -DriveLetter C | Get-Disk).Number; (Get-Partition -DriveLetter C | Get-Disk).PartitionStyle
 ```

+If the output is `GPT` move on to step 4.

-If it outputs `MBR` you must first convert your disk to GPT using this command.
+If the output is `MBR` you must first convert your disk to GPT using this command.
 After the conversion you want to make sure that you set `Boot Mode` to `UEFI` in your BIOS so that you will be able to boot.

 ```ps1
 mbr2gpt /convert /disk:$DISKNUMBER /allowFullOS